ejwillemse/BAN313/chapter1.md

 n <-
 n

-# 4a) Use the sample distribution and number of samples to determine if the normal condition has been met.
-Assign your TRUE or FALSE answer to:  normalConditionMet
+# 4a) Look at the sample distribution and number of samples to decide if the normal condition has been met.
+If you decide it is near-normal set: normalConditionMet <- TRUE.
+If not set: `normalConditionMet <- FALSE`.